 These figures are a guide only — your doctor will discuss with you the blood glucose range that is ideal for you.
 Avoiding a low blood sugar level (hypoglycaemia) comes into consideration as well as achieving good control.

-It is important to understand that your blood glucose will vary with your day-to-day activities, for example, your blood glucose level will generally decrease with fasting, with exercise, and after administering your insulin injection.
-On the other hand your blood glucose level will increase after you have eaten food and can also increase in response to:
+It is important to understand that your blood glucose will vary with your day-to-day activities, for example, blood glucose levels will generally decrease with:

 Knowing how your blood glucose changes in response to these influences helps you to plan your day and modify your treatment to aid control of your diabetes.
 Monitoring also tells you how well your diabetes treatment — whether medication or lifestyle changes — is working.

 Writing down your blood glucose levels in a log book will provide you and your doctor with a useful source of information when making decisions about managing your diabetes.

 Being unaware of persistently high blood glucose levels can put you at risk of immediate complications of diabetes such as diabetic ketoacidosis.
 Equally important when you are on insulin injections or tablets for diabetes is being aware of and quickly treating dangerously low blood glucose levels, which can lead to a hypoglycaemic coma.

 Most people check their blood glucose level using a personal blood glucose meter.
 There are many brands currently available; select one that is affordable for you and that you find easy to use.
 Ask your diabetes educator or doctor for advice.